postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 <!-- vale Postman.Weasel = YES -->
 <!-- vale Postman.Spelling = YES -->

-Since most Flow programmers have a JavaScript or TypeScript background, or are programming in an API-First language for the first time, the vocabulary of the types resembles JavaScript and TypeScript.
+Because most Flow programmers have a JavaScript or TypeScript background, or are programming in an API-First language for the first time, the vocabulary of the types resembles JavaScript and TypeScript.

 ## Contents